luigiberrettini/shopping-cart-kata/README.md

 Design and implement a client/server solution supporting the following operations:
  - create a new cart
  - add a product to a cart
- - get the total amount of a cart
+ - get the cart subtotal
  - remove a cart

 ## Requirements
- - Write production-ready code that is easy to maintain and evolve
- - Allow easy and frequent changes to the set of rules in the promotional strategy
  - Do not use any external databases of any kind
  - Support multiple concurrent remote invocations and operations on the same cart and on different carts
  - Use the protocol exposed by the server in the client to translate user input to remote calls
+ - Allow easy and frequent changes to the set of rules in the promotional strategy
+ - Write production-ready code that is easy to maintain and evolve

 ## Deliverables
  - Description of the solution justifying choices
- - Proof of concept of the proposed solution building and executing on a UNIX/Linux environment
+ - Proof of concept of the proposed solution that can be built and executed on a UNIX/Linux environment